 The importance of restoration

-- Video: It takes a (shipping) village: Duluth's harbor springs to life (You Tube) How the development of the Duluth harbor affected the St. Louis River, and the work to restore it
+- Video: It takes a (shipping) village: Duluth's harbor springs to life - How the development of the Duluth harbor affected the St. Louis River, and the work to restore it

 - Beneficial Use Impairment description (U.S. EPA)